kcodedev/mkdocs/docs/other/git-in-vscode.md

 2. In the Source Control view, you'll see a list of changed files.
 3. Click the "+" icon next to a file to stage it, or "+" next to "Changes" to stage all.

-### Committing Changes
+### Committing and Pushing Changes

 1. After staging, enter a commit message in the text box at the top.
-2. Click the checkmark icon to commit.
+2. Click the commit button.
+3. Click sync button to push remote.

 ### Pushing and Pulling